 - The Stinger: You can pretty much always expect one if he's directing; sometimes entire chapters of it, which can then sometimes necessitate an additional credits sequence.
 (Which then has its own stinger, naturally.)

-- This Loser Is You: Most famously Travis Touchdown, but other loser characters are designed to represent the player.
+- This Loser Is You: Most famously Travis Touchdown, but other loser characters are designed to represent the player (and himself).

 - Two Lines, No Waiting: A common structure for his games is to alternate between two different protagonists.
 Sometimes done with a "story points" system where you can choose whether to alternate between chapters or to play through an entire protagonist's route at your discretion.

 - Undertaker: Believe it or not, Suda originally started as an undertaker before he became a game designer.
 During his tenure in this business, he found that many people handled the deaths of their loved ones differently, which in turn influenced his games' tendencies to examine death and killing in video games.

 - Weird Moon: The Moon is usually used for transition and chapter end screens, often with varying colors.

 - You Bastard!: One of the many deconstructions in his games are calling out players on their bloodlust and love of violence.